DEXImagingThe proposal

 • The deal pipeline runs without a buy-side firm in the loop

-• AI becomes a standard part of how teams work, not a side project
+• AI becomes a standard part of how teams work, owned by the organization, not carried by a handful of people

 • Every acquisition lands on the same playbook